cognitedata/unleash-proxy-rust/README.md

 https://github.com/unleash-hosted/unleash-proxy-client-js/; if that JS client does not work with this proxy, it is a bug.

-The current code base does not yet implement variants (as the rust client does not yet do that), nor client authentication (but that should perhaps be done in an ingress layer rather than in the proxy itself).
+The current code base does not yet implement variants (though as the rust client does this should be straight forward now), nor client authentication (but that should perhaps be done in an ingress layer rather than in the proxy itself).

 Performance wise, this shows acceptable performance today - approximately 0.05ms per request.